wp-plugins/custom-registration-form-builder-with-submission-manager/readme.txt

 * Option to capture IP location of the form submitter
 * Option to capture Browser and OS information of the form submitter
 * View Geo Location through Submission details
+* Auto expire form based on a date.
+* Auto expire form based on submission count.

 = Pro version =